What does ROR mean to my rental business?

 One of the most important items any business owner has to decide is what price point should be used for their services.
-In the Equipment Rental industry, a service industry, the price point for our rental assets is arguably one of the most important factors in operating a profitable business.
+In the equipment rental industry—a service industry—the price point for our rental assets is arguably one of the most important factors in operating a profitable business.
 The ability to get the proper revenue for services rendered is a key factor in the overall sustainability of a rental organization.

 The metric ROR (Return of Rent) is a fairly new metric to the industry and displays a solid set of numbers to guide the pricing process.
-I have heard this metric previously called On Rent ROI, but that was updated several years ago and the calculation is still the same.
+I’ve heard this metric previously called On Rent ROI, but that was updated several years ago and the calculation is still the same.
 This metric gives the business operator an exact measure of the pricing as a relation to the initial cost of the equipment of on rent.

-The ROR calculation takes the rental revenue of an asset or group of assets for a time frame and divides by the initial cost of the equipment that was on rent during that same timeframe.
+The ROR calculation takes the rental revenue of an asset or group of assets for a time frame and divides by the initial cost of the equipment that was on rent during that same time frame.
 This calculation always extends revenue out to 12 months when calculating the ratio to show a more generic guidance.

-The final calculation is to take the annualized revenue and divide it by the cost on-rent – $108,000 / $90,000 = 1.2 – The ROR for this group of assets is 120%.
+The final calculation is to take the annualized revenue and divide it by the cost on-rent: $108,000 / $90,000 = 1.2.
+The ROR for this group of assets is 120%.

 ROR = (monthly revenue x 12)/(Total Initial Cost of Equipment x Utilization %)

 ROR = ($9,000 * 12) / ((10*$15,000)*60%) = $108,000 / $90,000 = 1.2 or 120%

 The base calculation above tells us that if we achieved 100% utilization of the assets for the entire year, we would generate revenue that is equal to 120% of the cost of the equipment we rented.
 If we use a life of five years for the piece of equipment, we would generate 600% of the initial cost of the equipment over the life of the asset.